MustafaNabavi/Flutter-Instagram-UI/README.md

 # instagram

-Instagram clone build with flutter
+Instagram clone UI designed with Flutter; it is compatible and responsive with any type of Android and iOS devices .

 ## Getting Started